AlphaSlayer1964/kemono-dl/README.md

 1. Install python.
 (Disable path length limit during install)
 2. Download source code from [releases](https://github.com/AplhaSlayer1964/Kemono.party-Downloader/releases) and extract it
 3. Then install requirements with  `pip install -r requirements.txt`
+    - If the script doesn't run try adding `python`, `python3`, or `py` to the front
 4. Get a cookie.txt file from kemono.party
     - You can get the cookie text file using a [Chrome](https://chrome.google.com/webstore/detail/get-cookiestxt/bgaddhkoddajcdgocldbbfleckgcbcid?hl=en) or [Firefox](https://addons.mozilla.org/en-US/firefox/addon/cookies-txt/) extension
     - A cookie.txt file is required to use downloader.
     - For Firefox users pelase look at [pinned issue](https://github.com/AplhaSlayer1964/kemono-dl/issues/29#issuecomment-986313416)
 5. Run `python kemono-dl.py --cookies "cookie.txt" --links https://kemono.party/SERVICE/user/USERID`
     - If the script doesn't run try replacing `python` with `python3` or `py`

 ## Options
 ```